flutter/website/src/get-started/flutter-for/ios-devs.md

 ```

 ## Themes, styles, and media

-Flutter applications are easy to style.
-You can switch
+You can style Flutter apps with little effort.
-between light and dark themes,
+Styling includes switching between light and dark themes,
-change the style of your text and UI components,
+changing the design of your text and UI components,
 and more.
-This section covers styling your apps.
+This section covers how to style your apps.

 ### Using dark mode

-In SwiftUI, you call the `preferredColorScheme()` function
+To use dark mode in **SwiftUI**, call the `preferredColorScheme()`
-on a `View` to use dark mode.
+function on a `View`.

-In Flutter, you can control light and dark mode at the app-level.
+In **Flutter**, you can control light and dark mode at the app-level.
-You control the brightness mode using the `theme` property
+To control the brightness mode, use the `theme` property
-of the `App` class as follows:
+of the `App` class:

 <nav class="navbar bg-primary">
  <ul class="navbar-nav navbar-code ml-auto">